Taichung Time Square CBD

 The Taichung Time Square CBD (興富發CBD時代廣場 (Xìng fù fā CBD shídài guǎngchǎng)) is a skyscraper office building located on 213 Chaofu Road, Xitun District, Taichung, Taiwan.
 Construction of the building started in 2013 and it was completed in 2015.
 The height of the building is 149 m, with a floor area of 66,660 m2, and it comprises 34 floors above ground, as well as seven basement levels.
 The building is 22nd tallest building in Taichung.
 The building is similar in appearance to Sompo Japan Building.
+The 34th floor of the building houses the American steakhouse restaurant Smith & Wollensky, which opened on 12 June 2024.

 Location

 The building is located in Taichung's 7th Redevelopment Zone, which is central business district of Taichung and houses many tourist attractions, such as Huilai Monument Archaeology Park and National Taichung Theater.

 Design

 Due to height restriction in the area, the volume of the building gradually retreats to form a setback, which forms a terrace space.
 The building and the terrace overlap to the roof garden, forming a forest in the sky.
 The terrace space is surrounded by green trees with vertical glass grids, allowing this green forest glass box to be integrated with the exterior of the building, which presents a novel look in the exterior design.